AgalmicVentures/PQRS/README.md

 # PQRS (Python QR Service)
 PQRS is a [QR code](http://en.wikipedia.org/wiki/QR_code) generation microservice in Python 3 built on CherryPy.
 For testing and convenience, it includes a human-usable front end.

+For an open PQRS server, go to https://www.agalmicventures.com:9443/.

 ## API

 ### `/qrCode`